Child Support Statistics and Trends

 Although child support is supposed to help custodial parents make ends meet, a growing percentage of custodial mothers also receive some form of public assistance.

-- Custodial fathers were less likely than custodial mothers to participate in at least one public-assistance program in 2013 (24.1 percent).
+- Custodial mothers were statistically more likely than custodial fathers to participate in at least one public assistance program in 2017

 Need Help with a Child Support Matter?
 Get Professional Legal Assistance

 As you can see from child support statistics and trends, these issues touch the lives of both mothers and fathers.
 The stakes are often quite high, especially given the high cost of raising a child and the income differences between the two parents.
 If you and your child's other parent are having trouble reaching a child support agreement, or you simply need some advice for your situation, nothing beats sound legal advice from an experienced child support attorney.